JAlcocerT/JAlcocerT/content/blog/tinker-wg-torrents.md

 The raspberry team provides for each image a `.torrent` file so that any of us will become P2P keepers of the OS history.

 {{< callout type="warning" >}}
 Make sure that you **understand what you are sharing** via P2P.
-This is just a guide to allow you to share **Open Source Software** with others.
+This is just a guide to allow you to share **Open Source Software** with others purely legally.
+Not for you to go and download The Simpsons or MrRobot.
 {{< /callout >}}

 ## How to Setup Torrents for a Raspberry Pi